I read it perhaps way back in 2010 and these are old notes kept aside.

 - The underlying cause for Mao 's insomnia was rooted in his continuing fear that other high ranking leaders were not loyal to him.
 His insomnia symptoms became more severe at the beginning of the political struggle and will only improve after he got his way.

 - Mao found that with the massive bureaucracy in place, onetime revolutionaries had become bureaucrats themselves.
 They were more devoted to their own comfort and social status quo than to quickly continuing the revolution.
 In fact the party bureaucrats preached caution, wanting to follow the Soviet Model of gradual development..
 Institutions and organizational structures were copied without regard to the special circumstance of China.
 Mao thought such copying of the Soviet Model lack creativity and he was getting irritated with his lieutenants.
-Together with fact that some of them agreed with Khrushchev's attack on Stalin lead to disaffection by Mao and would fester and grow and lead to the the Cultural revolution.
+Together with fact that some of them agreed with Khrushchev's attack on Stalin lead to disaffection by Mao and would fester to grow and lead to the Cultural revolution.

 - Mao believed that problems encountered in the course of rural collectization and urban economic restructuring were the result of incomplete preparation and not the policy of socialist transformation itself.
 If Mao can defy conventional wisdom by swimming in dangerous rivers and emerge triumphant, so can China could risk transforming the entire economic and social structure to reclaim China's glory.
 And if China's central leaders would not support him, he will go straight to provincial and local leaders.

 Perhaps, the only one you came away with an good appraisal of was Peng DeHuai.
 Peng Dehuai was the frankest, most honest man on the poliburo, the only man who consistently dared to confront Mao – criticising Mao's use of the cultural Troupe once in 1953 and again in 1957 during the great Leap Forward.
-After that he is purged and place under house arrest.
+After that he is purged and placed under house arrest.